RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-actions/scaffolder-backend-module-utils/README.md

 - path: The file path for the JSON you want to edit.
 - content: The JSON you want to merge in, as a string or a YAML object.

+**Optional params:**

+- mergeArrays: If `true` then where a value is an array the merge function will concatenate the provided array value with the target array.
+- matchFileIndent: If `true` then it will try and identify the indentation in the file specified by `path` and apply the same indentation to the output file.
+If not set (or `false`) it will use the default indentation of `2` spaces in the output file.

 #### Example Merge JSON template using an object input

 ```yaml